 near a brown dwarf in Hydra, but it has not yet been confirmed to be orbiting the dim star.
-The team says it will report new results soon ever planetary progeny they may have created are still forming, giving off excess heat and making them easier to see.
-That proved to be the case: GO Lup is only 156 times as
+The team says it will report new results soon.

+Last month a team using the Spitzer Space Telescope discerned the heat radiation from a Jupiter-mass planet in the ever planetary progeny they may have created are still forming, giving off excess heat and making them easier to see.
+That proved to be the case; GQ Lup is only 156 times as bright as the planet.

-'This is a beautiful piece of science.'' said Dr. Ben Oppenheimer of the American Museum of Natural History and a fellow plane hunter
+Dr. Neuhaeuser's group spotted it last year using the European Southern Observa"This is a beautiful piece of science," said Dr. Ben Oppenheimer of the American Museum of Natural History and a fellow planet hunter.